PlaidCloud/website/content/en/docs/setup/production-environment/windows/user-guide-windows-containers.md

 The Windows Server version used by each pod must match that of the node.
 If you want to use multiple Windows Server versions in the same cluster, then you should set additional node labels and nodeSelectors.

-Kubernetes 1.17 automatically adds a new label `node.kubernetes.io/windows-build` to simplify this.
+PlaidCloud 1.17 automatically adds a new label `node.PlaidCloud.io/windows-build` to simplify this.
 If you're running an older version, then it's recommended to add this label manually to Windows nodes.

 This label reflects the Windows major, minor, and build number that need to match for compatibility.